There are no refunds after registration has closed…with ONLY one exception…

 Why did the pricing structure change?

 The cost to run the league has gone up substantially since the pandemic started.
 The price of soccer balls, other equipment, insurance, city fees, and uniforms are some of the costs that have changed our pricing structure.
 We aren’t happy we had to change the price, either.
+Season after season, we look for ways to decrease our costs.

 WHAT IS SCOOTER SHOOTERS?